White Lion: Songs of White Lion (2023–present)

 Volume 2 includes the new single and music video for the re recorded "Lights and Thunder" and the reworked "Lonely Nights", "Out with the Boys", "The Road to Valhalla" and "Till Death Do Us Part" were also released as singles featuring visualizer music videos.
 Tramp will embark on an extended tour supporting Songs of White Lion Volume 2 starting in mid-August 2024 with European and US dates, followed by Australia in 2025.

 Songs of White Lion Vol. III was released in September 2025; the album completes the 'Songs of White Lion' trilogy.
 In the final installment, Tramp revisits and reimagines ten more essential songs from the White Lion catalog.
-The album features the new single of the re-recorded "Cherokee", which is accompanied by a music video, followed by a new single of the reimagined "Fight to Survive" which features an official music video.The song "All Burn in Hell" was also released as a single with a visualizer video.
+The album features the new single of the re-recorded "Cherokee", which is accompanied by a music video, followed by a new single of the reimagined "Fight to Survive" which features an official music video.
+The song "All Burn in Hell" was also released as a single with a visualizer video.
 The new reimagined version is a tribute to Ozzy Osbourne.
 To celebrate the release of Vol 3, Tramp also shared a reimagined version of the single “Radar Love,” accompanied by a visualizer.
+Tramp also shared the single and video for “If My Mind is Evil” (Halloween Edition) wishing everyone a Happy Halloween.